ormesam/humanity-against-cards/README.md

-# humanity-against-cards
+# Humanity Against Cards
-A Cards Against Humanity clone
+Experimental repo to try create a Cards Against Humanity clone using SignalR